mudge/mudge.github.com/_posts/2011-01-26-passing-blocks-in-ruby-without-block.markdown

 #  => nil
 {% endhighlight %}

-The other is to prefix the last argument in a method signature with an ampersand which will then create a [`Proc`][Proc] object from the block.
+The other is to prefix the last argument in a method signature with an ampersand which will then create a [`Proc`][Proc] object from any block passed in.
 This object can then be executed with the [`call`][call] method like so:

 {% highlight ruby %}
 def speak(&block)